TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01000_main_page.md

 ![](j7_switch_for_replacement_of_external_switch.png "J721E Switch as a replacement to external switch")

-The integrated switch in J721E offers 8 MAC ports, while the switch in J7200 offers 4 MAC ports.
+The integrated switch in J721E and J784S4 offers 8 MAC ports, while the switch in J7200 offers 4 MAC ports.
 In both cases, an internal host port provides connectivity to the SoC which enables the different processing cores to exchange packets with the switch.

 It's worth noting that the previous diagram shows internal data paths that are